romuro-pauliv/Introduction-to-Flask/flask-tutorial/flaskr/md/database.md

 ----
 #### Note
 If you’re still running the server from the previous page, you can either stop the server, or run this command in a new terminal.
-If you use a new terminal, remember to change to your project directory and activate the env as described in [Installation]().
+If you use a new terminal, remember to change to your project directory and activate the env as described in [create an environment](https://github.com/romuro-pauliv/Introduction-to-Flask/blob/main/flask-tutorial/README.md#create-an-environment).

 ----